magao-x/handbook/operating/abeginnersguidetomagaox.rst

 Now the real time image viewers can be turned on.
 Let's start with camtip, the camera viewing light picked off of the Pyramid WFS tip.

-1. now can power on camtip using the slider in pwrGUI
+1. now can power on camtip using the slider in :orange:`pwrGUI:usbdu0`

 2. Turn on the real time viewer for camtip by typing the command: